triton-inference-server/server/docs/model_repository.rst

 Capability and so it is typically necessary to use the :ref:`model configuration's <section-model-configuration>` *cc_model_filenames* property as described above.

+As an alternative to creating a TensorRT/TensorFlow model *offline* it is possible to use model configuration settings to have the TensorRT optimization performed dynamically, when the model is first loaded or in response to inference requests.
+See :ref:`section-optimization-policy-tensorrt` for more information.

 .. _section-onnx-models: